lianafarsi/Sleep-Stress-Model/README.md

 # 📊 Stress Level Prediction Using Lifestyle and Sleep Health Data

 ## 📝 Overview
-This project aims to predict an individual's stress level based on their daily habits, sleep health, and physical activity metrics.
-By analyzing various lifestyle factors, this Machine Learning pipeline identifies hidden patterns that contribute to elevated stress, providing valuable insights for digital health and well-being strategies.
+In this project, I built a machine learning model to predict stress levels using daily habits like sleep and physical activity.
+My goal was to explore lifestyle data and find hidden patterns that affect mental health.

 ## 🗂️ Dataset
 The dataset utilized in this project is sourced from Kaggle and contains comprehensive medical and lifestyle records.